top of page

 You may be referred by your family physician or a walk in clinic.
 You may also self-refer by calling our clinic directly.

-Your first visit with the clinic will involve your medical history and prenatal genetic counselling.
-You will also be required to complete some routine antenatal forms at this visit.
-Relevant lab tests will also be ordered at this visit.
+Your first visit with the clinic will involve reviewing your medical history and assessing your pregnancy.
+You will be required to complete routine antenatal forms at this visit.
+Relevant lab tests and ultrasounds will also be ordered at this visit.
 If you have had any blood work or ultrasounds completed prior to to this visit, please have them forwarded to the clinic.
 The visit may take 30-45 minutes.
 You may also have a complete physical exam, or depending on timing may have this scheduled for the following visit.
 If you are over 25 years old and it has been more than 3 years since your last pap smear, a pap smear will be offered as part of your complete physical.

 Your appointments will be scheduled monthly until 28 weeks, then every 2 weeks until 36 weeks, then weekly until you deliver.